RefrainFr/refrainfr.github.io/_posts/2026-07-24-Being-Comfortable-With-What-I-Am-Not.md

 </p>

 <p align="justify">
-Back in my early days, I couldn't understand why anyone would put an arbitrary $\varepsilon>0$ into Young's inequality.
+Back in my early days, I couldn't understand why anyone would put an arbitrary \(\varepsilon>0\) into Young's inequality.
 But now?
-I literally cannot unsee Young's inequality with $\varepsilon$ whenever I look at a bounding problem involving products:
+I literally cannot unsee Young's inequality with \(\varepsilon\) whenever I look at a bounding problem involving products:
 </p>

 $$ \int |fg| \leq \frac{\varepsilon}{2} \int f^2 + \frac{1}{2\varepsilon} \int g^2 $$

 <p align="justify">
-That $\varepsilon$ isn't meant to be scary at all!
+That \(\varepsilon\) isn't meant to be scary at all!
 It acts as a placeholder so you can easily absorb terms into one another.
 One of the best times to use Young's inequality is when finding bounds for the solution to an elliptic PDE, like:
 </p>

 $$ -\operatorname{div}(A\nabla u) = 0 $$

 <p align="justify">
-By multiplying by a test function that includes a smooth cutoff $\eta$ and applying Young's inequality with $\varepsilon$, we can absorb the gradient terms to get the <b>Caccioppoli inequality</b>:
+By multiplying by a test function that includes a smooth cutoff \(\eta\) and applying Young's inequality with \(\varepsilon\), we can absorb the gradient terms to get the <b>Caccioppoli inequality</b>:
 </p>

 $$ \int_{\Omega} \eta^2 |\nabla u|^2 \, dx \leq C \int_{\Omega} |\nabla \eta|^2 |u|^2 \, dx $$

 <p align="justify">
 This inequality is our way of controlling the gradient (the derivative) using just the integral of the solution itself.
-From there, we can prove even more—to the point of showing that the weak solution $u$ is actually a smooth, nice function!
+From there, we can prove even more, to the point of showing that the weak solution \(u\) is actually a smooth, nice function!
 </p>
 <p align="justify">
 The beauty of the very things that once made me so uncomfortable suddenly made perfect sense.